 Port and onion gravy

 What goes well with the gravy?

-I love to serve this over my favourite sausages, with some little roasted potatoes and veg on the side.
+I love it spooned over my favourite sausages with roasted potatoes and veg.

+Port and onion gravy